 3D-printing infrastructure and use of local materials for construction is estimated to reduce the amount of materials transported from Earth by 60 to 90 percent, significantly reducing construction costs and time and even reducing the environmental impact by using less material and generating less waste.
 The team already found success using a Martian simulant to create cement construction material and they are hopeful that one day, after more research into strength, oxidation barriers, radiation shielding potential and more, they’ll be able to use 3D printing technology to fabricate an entire outpost.

 Out-of-this-world tech, closer to home

 While the thought of 3D printing infrastructure on the Red Planet is extraordinarily cool, additive construction technology’s origins are a bit more grounded.
-Developed initially to aid in emergency management and disaster relief, Jacobs is assisting as the technology moves into other markets, such as military applications and state and local governments.
+Jacobs is even assisting as the technology moves into other markets, such as military applications and state and local governments.